mixgreen/copycat/README.md

 **DAX.program**

-The DAX.program sub-module contains base classes that provide an operation-level API to DAX systems.
+The DAX.program sub-module contains base classes that provide an *operation-level API to DAX systems*.
 Using these base classes, users can write operation-level programs with an API that is independent of the underlying system.
 The programs themselves should be targeted towards a specific DAX system to work within the restrictions of the system and yield the best run-time performance.
 A DAX program is designed like a regular ARTIQ experiment and works based on the same timing